BEDAVEURDev/-leaveur2/leaveur/README.md

 # Installation
-Run this command in Modmail: `plugin add welcomer`
+Run this command in Modmail: `plugin add leaveur`

 # Permission needed to function
 `MANAGE_GUILD` (used to view invites)